Futureland-live/.github/profile/README.md

 1. Developer: will help us push do the hard work of coding 24/7 and propose new functions along with our CTO
 2. Designer: will help us prototype different user-friendly interfaces
-3. Community Manager: will help us explore web3, Twitter, Instagram, Art Design, templates, color scheme, etc.
+3. Community Manager: will help us explore Web3, Twitter, Instagram, Art Design, templates, color scheme, etc.

-👩‍💻 Useful resources - go deep in each folder and find the informations you need.
-Didn't find something you were looking for OR want to ask us some questions? *ama@futureland.live*
+👩‍💻 Useful resources - go deep in each folder and find the information you need.
+Didn't find something you were looking for OR want to ask us some questions?
+Reach us at *ama@futureland.live*

 🍿 Fun facts - we have 40+ years professional experience, serial entrepreneurs, puppy parents, developers, innovators, business persons, willing to build the hobbyist dream !